andig/byteorder/README.md

     // Output: 0x0201

 NOTE: `byteorder` is not optimized for performance.
 The conversion functions will allocate which may not be desirable in high-frequency code paths.

+In addition to the Go `binary.ByteOrder` implementation, this modules provides convenience functions for the [ioBroker.modbus](https://github.com/ioBroker/ioBroker.modbus) data types.